Call us now:

 How does the Land Code in Thailand regulate state land ownership and its allocation?

-The Land Code in Thailand stipulates that all land not owned by a private individual belongs to the state (section 2).
-This rule is enforced by the Director-General of the Department of Lands.
-However, some plots of land may be leased or temporarily allocated to individuals or legal entities for economic activities (articles 10 to 12).
+The Land Code in Thailand provides that all land not owned by a private individual belongs to the state under Section 2.
+The Director-General of the Department of Lands enforces this rule.
+However, the law allows the state to lease or temporarily allocate certain plots of land to individuals or legal entities for economic activities under Articles 10 to 12.

-The National Land Allocation Commission may reserve land, approve allocation projects, or set conditions for use (section 20).
+Under Section 20, the National Land Allocation Commission may reserve land, approve land allocation projects, or impose conditions on land use.

 Get expert legal guidance.